ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/description-standards.md

 :::::::::::::::  solution

 **Answer: A & B.** While A, B, and C are all useful metadata, adding additional columns for subject access in Spanish and Portuguese provides a broader audience the ability to keyword search in the two most widely used languages in Latin America.
-And adding the ability to narrow by specific countries, rather than a broader Latin America or by continent, gives the user more precise searching capabilities.
+The ability to narrow by specific countries, rather than a broader Latin America or by continent, gives users more precise searching capabilities.

 Resource type is essential metadata for any research project, but does not relate to resources about Latin America.
 :::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::::